KraXen72/rosebox/discord/README.md

 ## Setting up the dev env
 1. you need [this extension](https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass) for vs code
-2. if you want live reload, use something like betterdiscord. modify the paths in `scripts/watcher.js` to point at this directory and at the betterdiscord install directory. then run watcher.js while sass extension is watching
+2. if you want live reload, ~~use something like betterdiscord.~~ => **dev enviroment for this theme TBD** modify the paths in `scripts/watcher.js` to point at this directory and at the betterdiscord install directory. then run watcher.js while sass extension is watching

 the old version of this theme in vanilla css can be found [here](https://github.com/KraXen72/rosebox-discord) for questions contact KraXen72#9190 on Discord.